- What's New

 - Collecting and hauling rubbish, recycling and compost

-Work is based outdoors, in a team of 3-10 volunteers.
-Horticulture volunteers are rostered to work 4 shifts a week.
+Service is based outdoors, in a team of 3-10 volunteers.
+Horticulture volunteers are rostered to serve 4 shifts a week.
 Shifts are 8:30am to 4pm.
-All Horticulture volunteers work Monday – Thursday.
+All Horticulture volunteers serve Monday through Thursday.

 Other tasks include washing dishes, cutting vegetables, bussing tables, taking out garbage and food scraps, and maintaining a clean, healthy environment in and around the kitchen with the occasional lifting of objects no more than 50 pounds.